joshua-8/ESP32_easy_wifi_data/README.md

 used by https://github.com/rcmgames/rcmv2 (hardware and software for small wifi controlled robots)

-[This](https://github.com/RCMgames/RCMDS) is a program that can be used for sending data to this library from a computer or Android phone.
+[This](https://github.com/RCMgames/RCMDS) and [this](https://github.com/RCMgames/RCMDS-new) are programs that can be used for sending data to this library from a computer or Android phone.

+[easy_wifi_data_sender](https://github.com/joshua-8/easy_wifi_data_sender) is an Arduino library that can be used for sending data to this library from another ESP32 or ESP8266.